Chrisdbhr/CDK/README.md

 ### Contribution guidelines ###

 * Fell free to open a pull request for fixes or new versions.
-* Try to follow some code conventions like using "**this.**" on variables even though its not mandatory.
+* Please follow some code conventions like using "**this.**" on variables even though its not mandatory.

 ### Who do I talk to? ###